garrandall/popular-music-data/tracks/touch-it-busta-rhymes.md

 (Get low Bus!)
-It's crowded mami move it along (Uh huh) If you know you 'bout it then get to removin your thong (Uh huh) To the whip in back of the truck that's where you belong After the Yac, see the type of raunchy shit they be on (TURN IT UP!!)
+It's crowded mami move it along (Uh huh) If you know you 'bout it then get to removin your thong (Uh huh) To the whip in back of the truck that's where you belong After the Yac, see the type of raunchy shit they be on (TURN IT UP!)
 STREET NIGGAS RESPECT IT BECAUSE MY MOVEMENT IS STRONG (Come on) CAUSE WE CONSISTENTLY REPPIN SEE MY MONEY IS LONG
 ALL MY BITCHES IS WITH ME SEE HOW THEY SINGIN THE SONG